bioinfo-ucsd/BISB-Bootcamp-2022/README.md

 └── modules # materials for each module
 ```

-## How add course materials
+To contribute to the course website, please follow the instructions at [./docs/README.md](./docs/README.md).

-If you are a bootcamp instructor and would like to add materials to this repo, please follow the instructions below.
+To contribute to the course materials, please follow the instructions at [./modules/README.md](./modules/README.md).

-1. Clone this repository
-2. Create a new branch, named `add-{module number}-{module name}`
-3. Add your materials by creating a directory  `modules/{module number}-{module name}`, ie `modules/02-Sequencing`.
-Make sure to include a `README.md` file in the directory.
-4. Submit a pull request

-When you would like to update your materials, please continue working on your branch and submit pull requests to update the main branch.

 ## Adapting this repository for future iterations of BISB Bootcamp